-All things considered, Anse Royale is an iconic beach with granite boulders that will steal your heart.
+All things considered, Anse Royale is an iconic beach with granite boulders that are not to be missed.

 Anse Boileau is a long, curving bay on Mahé’s West Coast Road, about halfway between Anse à la Mouche and Anse Boileau.

-Getting to Anse Boileau is relatively easy since a bus stop is located on the main road makes getting to the beach a breeze.
+Getting to Anse Boileau is relatively easy since a bus stop is located on the main road making getting to the beach a breeze.

 On the other hand, it’s very easy to get here by car, and there are multiple parking places right adjacent to the beach.
 For this reason, you can rent a car and have no issues getting here whatsoever.